c-cannons/bangazon-initial_site/README.md

 Banagazon.com is an e-commerce web app built with Ruby on Rails.

+Users can:
+* sign up or log in with an email address and password
+* edit their user profile
+* see their current order and order history
+* add and delete payment methods
+* create items to sell
+* upload a picture of their item
+* delete items that have not yet been added to an order
+* see all products or products split up by category
+* add items to their shopping cart
+* check out with a payment method

 ### Installation Instructions

 1. Fork and/or clone this repo.